re-js/remini/README.md

 }
 ```

 Excellent!
 Now you can easily derive dark mode state to any React component using the same way.
-This is very simple, you should get state of the dark mode using the "useRe" hook, and it's all that you need.
+This is very simple, you should get state of the dark mode using the "useBox" hook, and it's all that you need.
 Each time when dark mode state will be changed, and all components using it will be updated automatically.

 And finally, we should make some code updates, because we almost forget to save user choice to browser local storage, to keep persistent between browser sessions.